-The course is a mixture of wide open trails, single track (fast & technical), big long ascents & fast technical descents, open valley running & very remote feeling trails around the back of the Buttermere/Crummock Water & the Newlands Valley area.
+The course is a mixture of wide open trails, single track (fast & technical), big long ascents & fast technical descents, open valley running & very remote feeling trails around the back of the Buttermere, Crummock Water and Newlands Valley area’s.
 It takes in remote locations that you will not have run in before.
 Expect to be blown away by the views of the 4 valleys we take you through & overwhelmed by the quality of running you will be immersed in.
 This race is not only tough, but is also one of the most scenic races of its type in the Lake District, taking mountains and lowlands in its stride offering you one of the best trail running experience in the country.